Jasonnn13/FitPlate/README.md

 4. **Configure environment variables**

-   Create a `.env` file in the backend directory with your Firebase and other secrets:
+   Create a `.env` file in the root directory with your Firebase and other secrets:

    ```
    FIREBASE_API_KEY=your_firebase_api_key